korshyadoo/OutlookToGoogleCalendarSync/README.txt

 exist in the Outlook calendar are deleted.
 It only works in one direction; the Outlook calendar is never modified.
 Currently, it is only compatible with Outlook 2010, but will be updated to also work with Outlook 2003 (and possibly others) at some point.
+It does synchronize the calendar for Outlook 2003 but there are issues with daylight savings time where some appointments are offset by an hour.
+It is presumed to be the same for Outlook 2007, but no testing has been done with that version.
 If the .pst file (the file used by Outlook to store email and calendar information) is located on a drive other than the "C:" drive, the application will not be able to find it.
 This will be corrected in a future build.

 The project uses Google Calendar API, the Jasypt library, and